massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/section-links.md

 * Can be used with [Callout Links](./?p=molecules-section-links-with-callout-links)

 ### JavaScript Used
-* This pattern uses JavaScript for the accordions (js/modules/accordions.js)
+* This pattern uses JavaScript for the accordions shown on narrow screens (js/modules/accordions.js)

 ### Variables
 ~~~